Luton Councils’ data-led approach to tackling homelessness

 As a result, Policy in Practice and UsCreates are exploring how policy is communicated to service users, both by front-line staff and online.
-As part of this, we will be trialling how the Benefit and Budgeting Calculator can make complex information more relevant, engaging and personalised for service users.
+As part of this, we will be trialling how the Better Off Calculator can make complex information more relevant, engaging and personalised for service users.

 One key insight from Luton is that service users can have very different needs.
 Some are particularly complex cases where support needs to be more holistic whilst, in other cases, a household could be diverted from crisis through ‘light-touch’ self-help, such as support with budgeting.
 We’ll be investigating the extent to which online tools or specific, themed workshops targeted to such cases can be effective in preventing certain people from becoming homeless.

 Front-line staff in Luton are knowledgeable, personable and able to find tailored solutions for people during appointments.
 Both staff and clients reported this as a particular strength of the current system.
 An effective prevention service must therefore recognise and maximise time staff have for these in-person conversations.
 With Luton we’re exploring how a data-led approach can improve efficiency, for example in completing the Personal Housing Plan which must be completed to ensure compliance with the HRA.
 It also includes the ability to load up a case from the dashboard directly into the calculator, saving advisers time and meaning that people at risk of homelessness don’t need to repeat their story for the umpteenth time.
 We hope that making this quick and, where possible, automated, could gradually free up staff to deliver an excellent preventative service.